OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         return View(people);
     }
     ```
-3. Now we've updated the controller, we need to update the **UserSearch Index** view.
+3. Now we've updated the controller, update the **UserSearch Index** view.
 This will light up a view for the people picker.
 Picking a user from the search results will invoke the AddMember function from above, and add that user to the group, before returning to the **GroupMembers** view.
     ```xml
     @using Microsoft.Graph
     @model List<User>